aidanjoh/Facial-Detection-Methods/README.md

 ## Installation
 ### Cloning the Github Repo

 First clone the Github Repository to where you would like to store and run the code from.
-If you just download the juypter notebook make sure that the directory contains:
+If you choose to only download the juypter notebook instead of the repository make sure that the directory contains:
 - A folder called Images which includes all the testing images we used for our project
 - The two XML files for the classifiers, "Haarcascade_frontalface_default.xml" and "lbpcascade_frontalface_improved.xml"
 - A csv file storing the ground truth bounding boxes called "updatedGroundTruthBBox.csv"